-So the search for a cheaper alternative began.
-And since then, we became very familiar with the world of driveways and even ended up building affordable driveways on the side for others in the area.
+So the search for a cheaper alternative driveway began.
+And since then, we became very familiar with the world of driveways and even ended up building affordable driveways on the side for others in the area for a while.

 So when the price went down to $6 a ton for crushed concrete (compared at $18 a ton for gravel) we bought 100 tons.

 Hauling Crushed Concrete…

 We didn’t pick it all up right away, most of it was still waiting for us at the crusher’s yard.